Ernst Degner

 Ernst Degner (born Ernst Eugen Wotzlawek on 22 September 1931 in Gleiwitz, Upper Silesia, Germany - died 10 September 1983 in Arona, Tenerife, Spain) was a professional Grand Prix motorcycle road racer from Eastern Germany.
-Degner was noted for defecting to the west in 1961, taking MZ's tuning techniques to Suzuki, and winning Suzuki's first Grand Prix championship in 1962.
+He defected to the west in 1961, taking MZ's and his own tuning techniques to Suzuki, and winning Suzuki's first Grand Prix championship in 1962.

 Early life and early career

 Degner's father died just before the end of World War II.
 Degner, his older sister and their mother fled from their home in Gleiwitz (now Gliwice, Poland) to avoid the advancing Red Army and wound up in Luckau, German Democratic Republic (East Germany) at the end of the war.
 Degner's mother died shortly thereafter.
 Degner attended Potsdam Technical High School and was awarded a diploma in development engineering in 1950.
 He became an apprentice motorcycle mechanic in Potsdam.

-In 1950, Degner joined the Potsdam Motorcycle Club, where he met Daniel Zimmermann who had built an exceptionally fast 125cc racing motorcycle based on the DKW RT 125.
-It was called the ZPH, in recognition of its designer and engineer (Daniel Zimmermann) and its riders at that time (Bernhard Petruschke and Diethart Henkel).
-The ZPH proved faster than the East German factory IFAs (later renamed MZ), whose machines were also based on the DKW RT 125.
+In 1950, Degner joined the Potsdam Motorcycle Club where he met Daniel Zimmermann, a designer and engineer who had built an exceptionally fast 125cc racing motorcycle based on the DKW RT 125.
+It was called the ZPH, reflecting the surnames of himself and his two riders at that time (Bernhard Petruschke and Diethart Henkel).
+The ZPH proved faster than the East German factory IFAs (later run under the brand MZ), whose machines were also based on the DKW RT 125.
 Degner started racing in 1952 and after a successful season, he obtained his licence to ride in the "Ausweisklasse" in 1953.
 The 1953 season saw Degner record his first victories at the Leipziger Stadtpark and Bernau meetings.
-He ended the season as runner-up in the 125cc Ausweisklasse.
+He ended the season as runner-up in the 125cc Ausweisklasse (Junior) Championship.
 Zimmermann provided him with a ZPH engine which Degner used to finish second (after Horst Fugner) in the 1955 East German 125cc Championship.